Westlake-AI/openmixup/docs/en/model_zoos/Model_Zoo_sup.md

     </details>

 ## ImageNet
 ImageNet has multiple versions, but the most commonly used one is [ILSVRC 2012](http://www.image-net.org/challenges/LSVRC/2012/).
 We summarize image classification results of the official settings.
+You can download model files from [OpenMMLab](https://github.com/open-mmlab/mmpretrain) or [OpenMixup](https://github.com/Westlake-AI/openmixup/releases/tag/open-in1k-weights).

 | Model | Params(M) | Flops(G) | Top-1 (%) | Top-5 (%) | Config | Download |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|